return42/sphkerneldoc/linux_src_doc/lib/timerqueue_c.rst

 Description
 -----------

 Removes the timer node from the timerqueue.
+Returns true if the queue is not empty after the remove.

 .. _`timerqueue_iterate_next`: